MLB Draft 2021: N.J’s Jack Leiter, son of ex-Ya...

 - News Article

-MLB Draft 2021: N.J’s Jack Leiter, son of ex-Yankees, Mets pitcher Al Leiter, surges in latest 1st-round mock - nj.com
+MLB Draft 2021: N.J’s Jack Leiter, son of ex-Yankees, Mets pitcher Al Leiter, tumbles in latest 1st-round mock - nj.com

 Summit, N.J.'s Jack Leiter, a Vanderbilt right-hander, could be a top-five pick in the 2021 MLB Draft.
 He's the son of former New York Yankees and New York Mets pitcher Al Leiter.